-Below is our Top 10 Hiring Tips.
-Download our PDF for bonus content such as: Sample Job Descriptions, Interview Questions, Offer Letter Example, Employee Performance Review Sheet, and New Employee On-boarding Checklist
+Below are our Top 10 Hiring Tips.
+Download our PDF for bonus content such as: Sample Job Descriptions, Interview Questions, Offer Letter Example, Employee Performance Review Sheet, and New Employee Onboarding Checklist

 Take a deep look at what you have and what strengths the current team members have.

 People tend to make a mistake in hiring people similar to themselves, when in reality they need to be hiring to supplement their weaknesses.
 Spell out the position and the ideal, perfect world candidate.
 Then get real about your salary range and skillset.
 This can range from an unpaid intern helping with a variety of items to a salary plus bonus based on production.

 We like to recommend sitting down with pen and paper and making a list of things you like doing and don’t like doing.
 Another tip is to ask others or do an anonymous survey to get feedback here too.
 You have to be honest with yourself about your strengths and weakness to get the right people on board.

 You should also speak to an accountant or HR professional to assess if you can hire staff as a 1099 contractor versus employee.
 There are a number of companies that can help you maintain compliance for w-2 employees and handle a simple payroll.
 We use and recommend TaxinHouse.com (be sure to drop our name) and also LegalDepot.com is great for documents specific to state laws (free, fully functional trial).

 This is a crucial part of this process that is often under-served.
 It’s really important to spell out the role you’re looking to hire.
 Both in the day to day and in the high level of “what does it feel like” when this role is done well.
 You also want your company culture to shine through on this description.